- We advise you to exercise normal safety precautions in Croatia.

 In a consular emergency, if you are unable to contact the Embassy you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.

 Croatia is in an active earthquake zone.
 If a natural disaster occurs, follow the advice of local authorities.
+Information on natural disasters is available on the Global Disaster Alert and Coordination System website.

 For additional general and economic information to assist travelling in this country, see the following links: